Dr Cath Watson (BVSc Dist)

-Cath has been working as a companion animal clinical veterinarian since 2000.
+Cath has been a companion animal clinical veterinarian since 2000.
 She has worked in a range of practices, both in New Zealand and in the United Kingdom.
 Now based in Central Otago and travelling the country as a locum contractor.
-She has spent 12 years as a part-owner of a mixed animal practice, and understands both the clinical context and financial challenges faced by pet owners.
-She serves on the Board of the New Zealand Veterinary Association, has been President of its Companion Animal Branch for three years, and has been an association Southland regional representative for the past 10 years.
+She has spent 12 years as a part-owner of a mixed animal practice.
+Cath has served on the Board of the New Zealand Veterinary Association, and was President of its Companion Animal Branch for three years, and also an association Southland regional representative for 10 years.
 Cath has also worked for the Veterinary Council of NZ as a Continuing Professional Development auditor, is a trustee of Companion Animals NZ Trust, and has been contracted to the SPCA to help write their veterinary procedures.
 Cath has a passion for anything in the outdoors, and loves exploring New Zealand's back-country haunts by foot, bike or skis.
-She shares her home with her husband and Willow, a food-obsessed, lap-loving elderly cat.
+She shares her central Otago home with her husband, who is also an experienced companion animal veterinarian.

 Prof. John Munday (BVSc, PhD, Diplomate ACVP, DSc)